vkbansal/vkbansal.me/src/posts/2015/trying-eloquent-artisan-commands-outside-laravel.md

 ## Setup

 Eloquent suggests installing `illuminate\console` and `illuminate\filesystem` to run the migration commands.
-So I update my `composer.json` accordingly and installed the requierd packages.
+So I update my `composer.json` accordingly and installed the required packages.

 I made a file called `artsy` and put the following content in it: